Skip to contents

 You also need Bascet, our command-line suite for single-cell analysis.
 Most users will find it easiest to run Bascet through Singularity or Docker; instructions for each are described below.
 Singularity is for Linux users, while OSX and Windows users have to use Docker.

-Install Bascet via Singularity (Linux only)
+Install Bascet via Singularity (Linux only; likely the best option for HPC environments)

 First install Singularity.

-Note one possibly annoying default setting!
+⚠️ Note one possibly annoying default setting!
 We could not read Bascet files on some file systems, because they were invisible to Bascet.
 To avoid this, edit /etc/singularity/singularity.conf to below:

 mount hostfs = yes